 I searched for something to wear over my regular clothes (black coat) to make me more visible to drivers while on my bike but only found the typical crossing guard vest.
 I wasn't directing traffic, I was traffic, and Parisian traffic, no less.
 Weren't there everyday clothes that could make me stand out in a good way, that could integrate with or even enhance, my wardrobe and my biking lifestyle, too?
 I didn't want to compromise on safety or style.
 Ultimately, I was so moved by this vision of safety wear as beautiful, stylish 'clothes you want to wear everywhere,’ as well as my desire to empower other cyclists to take their daily adventures by bike, that I founded VESPERTINE Haute Réflecture.
 I hope you enjoy the collection and I'd love to hear your feedback and ideas so please reach out.
 Vespertine is an evolving concept fueled by meeting your needs.

 Thank you for visiting & always #MakeASeen,

-About Canner: who is passionate about cycling, design, safety, and the planet, Canner now lives and works in Brooklyn, NY with her 3 year-old daughter and partner, Zofia Lou, and partner, film-maker Bent-Jorgen Perlmutt.
+About Canner: Passionate about cycling, design, safety, and the planet, Canner now lives and works in Brooklyn, NY with her partner, film-maker Bent-Jorgen Perlmutt, and their young daughter.
 She produces her reflective fashion collection in NY.